-R-Zero Also Enters into Strategic Co-Development Collaboration with Mayo Clinic to Expand Intelligent Biosafety Platform
+R-Zero Also Enters into Strategic Co-Development Collaboration with Mayo Clinic to Expand Intelligent Platform

-R-Zero, a biosafety technology company dedicated to reducing the spread of infectious disease in indoor spaces, today announced new investment from and collaboration with Mayo Clinic, to accelerate innovation and advance the science behind R-Zero’s continuous, automated, disinfection ecosystem.
+R-Zero, a healthy buildings technology company dedicated to reducing the spread of infectious disease in indoor spaces, today announced new investment from and collaboration with Mayo Clinic, to accelerate innovation and advance the science behind R-Zero’s continuous, automated, disinfection ecosystem.

 In 2019 alone, poor health cost U.S. businesses $575b, with $151b lost in sick days alone.
 R-Zero’s unprecedented growth over the past year highlights a critical reality about the post-pandemic era: the public now possesses a powerful, new awareness of the impact indoor environments have on their overall health – marking a pivotal shift in how society approaches human health in the built environment.